 Although the workshops are run through the Counselling and Wellbeing Service you do not have to be using this service or be receiving one to one support to attend.

 You can access as many of these single workshops as you wish to subject to availability.

 How do I sign up to for Workshops?

-If you are not able to come in person for a good reason, you can contact the office on 0113 343 4107 or email@example.com and they will add your name to the sign-up sheet.
-It is important that you check you are able to attend before signing up as the workshops fill up fast and places are in demand.
-If the workshop you wish to attend is full, generally it will be repeated again in 4 weeks time.
+You can sign up during the 7 days leading up to a workshop.
+If you are not able to sign up in person for a good reason, you can contact the office on 0113 343 4107 or email@example.com and they will add your name to the sign-up sheet.
+It is important that you check you are able to attend before signing up so that spaces do not go unfilled.
+All workshops run twice a term.

 MEDITATION - Thursday 12-1.30pm

 The meditation group offers participants experience of a large variety of relaxations, meditations and practices preparatory to meditation so, once you have been to a few sessions, you will have learnt which ones you can make best use of.
 You do not need to book for this group.